santjg/markdown-cv/index.md

 ### Research Interests

-Visual processing of color information, Neuropixels, and neural population dynamics
+My thesis project is centered around investigating the mechanisms that underlie the integration of color and form in the early visual system at the level of circuits and populations using Neuropixels probes

 ## Education

-`2020 - Present`
+`2020 - `
 __University of Colorado Anschutz Medical Campus__
 - Aurora, CO
 - Neuroscience Graduate Program
 - Degree: PhD

-`2018 - Present`
+`2018 - `
 __University of Colorado Anschutz Medical Campus__
 - Aurora, CO
 - School of Medicine